universalsequences/zen/README.md

 Onchain generative music is limited by web-audio.
 Simple concepts like oscillator hardsync & feedback FM are not implemented, even though they've been around since the 80s.

-In zen you can get a hardsynced synth like this
+In **Zen** you can get a hardsynced synth like this
 `
 phasor(440, phasor(22))
 `

 A simple onepole lowpass filter: `history(mix(input(0), history(undefined, "filter"), 0.999), "filter")`

+# How it works?

+**Web-Audio** allows you to make custom AudioWorklets, which are basically custom ways to process audio-- beyond the core Web-Audio API.

+AudioWorklets are just javascript code, and thus they can be generated. **Zen** generates efficient AudioWorklets from simple expressions.
+The generated AudioWorklet is automatically loaded and you are returned an **AudioNode** (the terminology for a Web-Audio building block).
+Allowing you to connect it with the rest of your Web-Audio setup.

+## History/Single-Sample Feedback

 # todo